-In other words, what really matters is the means itself rather than the end.
-Whatever the meaning may be, is the signifier that now takes over.
-It is not what we read or see on Facebook, it is the experience of Facebook that in the end overpower its own content.
-It is not the gallery on Flickr with our work and hours spent in order to produce it that really matters, it is the number of followers, favorites, comments that come into play here.
+In other words, what really matters is the means itself rather than the outcome.
+Whatever the meaning may be, it is the signifier that now takes over.
+It is not what we read or see on Facebook, it is the very experience of Facebook that in the end overshadows its own content.
+It is not the gallery on Flickr with our work and hours spent in order to produce it that really matters, it is the number of followers, favorites, and comments that come into play here.
 Also, notice what happens to your picture when you post them on Instagram: they suddenly look different.
-They have to adapt to a format, and that format is what gives them a new form, almost as if those pictures were taken by someone else.
+They have to adapt to a format, and that format is what gives them a new identity, almost as if those pictures were taken by someone else.

-The symbolic power of the work of art has surrendered to the overpowering speed of the sign.
-What we experience on any social media, ceases to have any meaning and becomes a strand which is part of the flow that travels faster than any form of media we experienced so far in our entire history.
-Wondered why so many copycats nowadays?
-And yet, rip off is not even an issue anymore.
+The symbolic power of the work of art has surrendered to the subduing speed of the sign.
+What we experience on any social media ceases to have any meaning and becomes a strand that is part of the flow that travels faster than any form of media we experienced thus far in our entire history.
+Ever wondered why so many copycats nowadays?
+And yet, rip-off is not even an issue anymore.
 If a sign is floating on the Internet, then is practically available to anyone.
-Mantras such as “steal like an artist” are all over, there’s no copy anymore, there’s only the illusion of the real.
-The output and the input are now part of a closed circuit, whatever goes out there comes back.
-There is no source as the user is the source and the destination at the same time.
+Mantras such as “steal like an artist” are all over.
+There’s no copy anymore, and there’s only the illusion of the real.
+The output and the input are now part of a closed circuit, whatever goes out, comes back.
+There is no source, as the user is the source and the destination at the same time.

 By crossing into a space whose curvature is no longer that of the real, nor that of truth, the era of simulation is inaugurated by a liquidation of all referentials – worse: with their artificial resurrection in the systems of signs, a material more malleable than meaning, in that it lends itself to all systems of equivalences, to all binary oppositions, to all combinatory algebra.

 The sign is indeed more malleable than meaning.
-Being the sign less abstract (the name is the thing, the swoosh is the shoe, a flag is the nation, money is power, and so on), being the sign a closed circuit, it is paradoxically more open than meaning as I can virtually use anything since there is no need to expand on the absence of a concept.
+Being the sign less abstract (the name is the thing; the swoosh is the shoe; the flag is the nation; money is power; and so on), being a closed circuit, it is paradoxically more open than the meaning as we can virtually use anything since there is no need to expand on the absence of a concept.

 The system we experience has, ultimately, become self-referential.
 We, the so-called “content creators”, are at the same time producers and consumers.
-In this, unprecedented, continuous, overflow of signs which along their path have to cross no boundaries, it has become indiscernible where they origin from and where they are headed to.
-It is a liquid network, where no boundaries exist, and no differences either.
+In this unprecedented continuous overflow of signs which along their paths have to cross no boundaries, it has become indiscernible where they originated from and where they are headed to.
+It is a liquid network, where no boundaries exist as well as no differences either.

-We believe that faster communication is one of the most powerful tool of the last decades to foster a more creative environment.
+We believe that having a faster way to communicate at our disposal also triggers a more creative environment.
 I don’t agree with that.
-More often than not, I find that disconnecting and be my myself is the only way to cleanse my mind from all the so-called references, which I believe have just become repeating patterns rather than inspirations.
+More often than not, I find that disconnecting and being by myself is the only way to cleanse my mind from all the so-called references, which I believe have just become repeating patterns rather than inspirations.